 How accurate is Legally Blonde really?
-Is that ACTUALLY what Harvard Law School is like?
+Is that actually what Harvard Law School is like?

 SHOWING UP FOR 1L YEAR (So-So)

 In Legally Blonde, Elle rolls right up to campus with all her luggage, pink accessories, and Bruiser.
 She classically stands out from her peers by asking for a social calendar and revealing that she and her chihuahua are both Gemini vegetarians.
-The intro scenes are AMAZING but unfortunately, only partly realistic.
+The intro scenes are incredible, but only partly realistic.

 The social calendar?
 Kind of real – you do get a schedule of events for Orientation Week, but it’s not full of the mixers Elle was looking for.
 Instead, the calendar is filled with presentations about HLS resources, student groups, advice from 2Ls and 3Ls, and faculty intros.
 Orientation is real, but didn’t happen as depicted in the movie (small groups on the lawn, everyone giving full introductions, etc).
 Rather, we went through Orientation with our entire 1L section of eighty people, or as an entire class for certain presentations.